Sriaishwarya13/CS6350/SVM/README.md

 SVM in the primal domain with stochastic sub- gradient descent.
-SVM in the dual domain
+SVM in the dual domain.
-dual SVM learning algorithm
+dual SVM learning algorithm.
-SVM is implemented
+SVM is implemented.